Brucella Species

 - B. neotomae (desert and wood rats)

-- Three marine species also described afflicting marine mammals (B. delphini, B. pinnipediae, B. cetaceae) have been described causing human disease.
+- Three marine species also described as afflicting marine mammals (B. delphini, B. pinnipediae, B. cetaceae) have been described causing human disease.

 - There is a correlation between seroprevalence in animals and human cases.